Restless Legs SyndromeSkip to the navigation

 Treatment if the condition gets worse

-If you continue to have symptoms even though you are receiving treatment with drugs and are exercising regularly, eating right, and not smoking or using caffeine, your symptoms may need to be reevaluated.
+If you continue to have symptoms even though you are receiving treatment with drugs and are exercising regularly, eating right, and not smoking, drinking alcohol, or using caffeine, your symptoms may need to be reevaluated.
 Many other conditions can cause the sensations found in restless legs syndrome, including several vitamin and mineral deficiencies.

 Your doctor may recommend different drugs or a combination of drugs.
 Follow up with your doctor if your symptoms do not improve.